About The Program

 Students exploring the PA Profession have 2 paths to completing a degree at Philadelphia University:

 Undergraduate entry is for students who are preparing to complete high school or who have less than 16 hours of college credits completed.
 These students will gain a B.S. in Health Sciences and an M.S. in Physician Assistant Studies in 5 years.

 Graduate entry is for students who are planning to enroll in a master’s degree program after the completion of a bachelor’s degree.
 These students will earn an M.S. in Physician Assistant Studies in 25 months.

-Philadelphia Campus offers both an undergraduate entry and a graduate entry option.
-New Jersey offers a graduate entry only.
+Our Philadelphia Campus offers both the undergraduate entry and the graduate entry option.

 The Philadelphia University Physician Assistant Studies program is fully accredited by the Accreditation Review Commission of Education for the Physician Assistant (ARC-PA).
 ARC-PA only accredits physician assistant programs.
 The last accreditation site visit was March 2011.

 The Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) has granted “Accreditation – Continued” to the Philadelphia University Physician Assistant Program in Atlantic City, New Jersey, sponsored by Philadelphia University.
 Continued accreditation is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.
 Continued accreditation remains in effect until the program closes or withdraws from the accreditation process or until accreditation is withdrawn for failure to comply with the standards.
 The approximate date for the next comprehensive review of the program by the ARC-PA will be 2017.